-Paul M. Gelb represents mid-market clients with revenues ranging between $50-100 million in complex business matters.
-They span industries, including fashion, real estate, and health care.
+Paul M. Gelb represents clients in all aspects of their businesses including data use and privacy, technology transactions, e-commerce, and real estate.
 He provides business and regulatory counsel and, when necessary, litigates on their behalf in state and federal courts.

 Paul has also represented clients in a variety of land use litigation and regulatory matters arising under the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the Federal Land Policy and Management Act (FLPMA), the Endangered Species Act (ESA), and the National Historic Preservation Act (NHPA).

 - Defending against claims that challenged approval of a proposed project to repower a 49.5-megawatt wind farm in Riverside County, California, asserting that the plaintiff received insufficient notice of the project and that the proposed project would create a “waking” effect and deprive plaintiff’s down-wind project of substantial wind flow (defeated claims on motion to dismiss and summary judgment).
 Wind Energy Partnership, et al. v.
 NextEra Energy Resources, LLC, et al.